paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   content: |
     Thanks for getting back to me on this Mike, it seem as though technology has failed us once again.
 Apology excepted.

-    I guess the thing that annoyed me most about this whole episode was clicking on 'Mentions' in Tweetie, to see tens of re-tweets of your original status update, which in effect magnified the intensity of your original claim.
+    I guess the thing that annoyed me most about this whole episode was clicking on ‘Mentions’ in Tweetie, to see tens of re-tweets of your original status update, which in effect magnified the intensity of your original claim.

-    Anyway, the subject of retweeting merits an entirely different blog post devoted to it (and another thing I've delayed doing).
+    Anyway, the subject of retweeting merits an entirely different blog post devoted to it (and another thing I’ve delayed doing).
 I guess I should get it written up before Rogie beats me to it ;-)

 - author: Ben Swift
   gravatar: c537264653324351490822d868369a00
   date: 2009-07-21T17:15:17+01:00
   url: http://twincircuits.com
   content: |
-    Dude, these are awesome :) Nice site actually, but there's not enough of 'em ;)
+    Dude, these are awesome :) Nice site actually, but there’s not enough of ’em ;)

     Wow, you live in Littlehampton? :D I live in EP, about mile and a half down the road :) Small world..